Learning syntactic analysis in a fast and easy way

 This step was much faster, the fact that the mind map was in an application (and not hand-drawn) made it much easier to reorganize the second version, mostly moving topics with the mouse.

 The mind map had become large, so I made a layout by partitioning it into several files, one for each page.
-See in the figure the master mind map (initial levels) of the script, with some additional levels as it fit in the A4 format (some topics are contracted, that is, their subtopics are not displayed).
+See in the figure the master mind map (initial levels) of the script, with some additional levels as that was how it fit in the A4 format (some topics are contracted, that is, their subtopics are not displayed).
 The icons indicate that there is a mind map that details the topic.
-As these is not about syntactic analysis, I reproduce below the original mind maps in Portuguese.
+As this is not about syntactic analysis, I have reproduced below the original mind maps in Portuguese.

-The Figure 2 shows a breakdown of step 4, the types of coordinated clauses.
-I believe that examples are fundamental; Descriptions only, for those who have no experience, may be insufficient and imply a risk of distortion of meaning.
+Figure 2 shows a breakdown of step 4, the types of coordinated clauses.
+I believe that examples are essential; only descriptions, for those who have no experience, may be insufficient and have a risk of distorting the true meaning.

 I printed the mind maps and passed them on to him.
 In a few minutes, he comes back: